Guide to Release or Withdrawal of an IRS Tax Lien

 Request Help With an IRS or State Lien Get Started

 A tax lien discharge only removes the lien from a specific piece of property.
-The lien remains in effect against your other assets, and you are still responsible for paying your tax debt.
+The lien remains in effect against your other assets, and you are still responsible for paying your taxes owed.

 A tax lien discharge of property can help you sell an asset—such as your home—because a buyer will not want to purchase the property subject to the IRS tax lien